-When preparing and running an R script in Power BI Desktop, there are a few limitations:
+When you prepare and run an R script in Power BI Desktop, there are a few limitations:

-- Only data frames are imported, so make sure the data you want to import to Power BI is represented in a data frame
+- Because only data frames are imported, remember to represent the data you want to import to Power BI in a data frame.

-- Columns that are typed as Complex and Vector are not imported, and are replaced with error values in the created table
+- Columns typed as Complex and Vector aren't imported, and they're replaced with error values in the created table.

-- Any R script that runs longer than 30 minutes times out
+- If an R script runs longer than 30 minutes, it times out.

 Run your R script and import data

-If R is installed on your local machine, the latest installed version is selected as your R engine.
-Simply copy your script into the script window and select OK.
+If R is installed on your local machine, just copy your script into the script window and select OK.
+The latest installed version is displayed as your R engine.

 Select OK to run the R Script.
 When the script runs successfully, you can then choose the resulting data frames to add to the Power BI model.